-Rack-Mounted model 993
+Rack Mounted model 993

-DS8910F Flexibility Class Rack Mounted model 993 provides a modular rack-mountable enterprise storage system within the 5341 all-flash machine type family.
-The modular system can be integrated into an existing IBM Z, IBM LinuxONE, or other standard 19-inch wide rack that conforms to EIA 310D specifications.
-The DS8910F utilizes the DS8900F advanced features while limiting the data center footprint and power infrastructure requirements.
+DS8910F Flexibility Class Rack Mounted model 993 provides a modular rack-mountable enterprise storage system within the 533x all-flash machine type family.
+The modular system can be integrated into an existing IBM Z model ZR1, IBM LinuxONE Rockhopper II model LR1, or other standard 19-inch wide rack that conforms to EIA 310D specifications.
+The DS8910F allows you to take advantage of the DS8900F advanced features while limiting datacenter footprint and power infrastructure requirements.
 The modular system contains processor nodes, an I/O Enclosure, High Performance Flash Enclosures Gen2, and a Management Enclosure (which includes the HMCs, private network Ethernet Switches, and power control cards).
 The DS8910F model 993 includes 8-core processors and is scalable with up to 96 Flash Tier 0, Flash Tier 1, or Flash Tier 2 drives, up to 512 GB system memory, and up to 32 host adapter ports.